datanucleus/docs-datanucleus/src/site/markdown/documentation/development/dynamic_class_metadata_enhance_runtime.md

 ### MetaData Generation

 To make use of our generated class we need metadata for how it will be persisted.
+Omit this step if your class has metadata specified via annotations/XML.
 We firstly need to obtain a JDOMetadata object to populate.
 This step is covered later.
 Once we have the JDOMetadata object we need to populate it, so we use the JDO3 Metadata API.

     private static void populateMetadata(JDOMetadata jdomd)